opengeospatial/ogcapi-coverages/README.md

 * http://acme.com/oapi/collections/{collectionid}  -- returns the description of a specific collection
 * http://acme.com/oapi/collections/{collectionid}/coverages  --  returns a list of all coverage identifiers included in a specific collection
 * http://acme.com/oapi/collections/{collectionid}/coverages/{coverageid}  --  returns a specific coverage (see format encoding for ways to retrieve in specific formats)
-* http://acme.com/oapi/collections/{collectionid}/coverages?bbox=160.6,-55.95,-170,-25.89  -- returns a list of all coverages intersecting in a specific collection that is in the New Zealand economic zone (any time, any elevation, etc.); the CRS in which the bbox parameters are expressed is WGS84
+* http://acme.com/oapi/collections/{collectionid}/coverages?bbox=160.6,-55.95,-170,-25.89  -- returns a list of all coverages intersecting in a specific collection that is in the New Zealand economic zone (any time, any elevation, etc.); the CRS in which the bbox parameters are expressed is WGS84, defined in Common

 Notes:
 * all list results include links (cf. Common)